 Back up a second.
 What is the Voting Rights Act?

 Signed into law by President Lyndon Johnson in 1965, the sweeping legislation was designed to prevent racially discriminatory voting practices.

-Alabama, which is the subject of the Supreme Court case, and eight other complete states as well as some other selected jurisdictions elsewhere are subject to Section 5.
+Alabama, which was the subject of the Supreme Court case, and eight other complete states as well as some other selected jurisdictions elsewhere have been subject to Section 5.
 Most of the the states are in the South.
 In light of Tuesday's decision, these areas effectively no longer require pre-clearance.

 They say that it is outdated.
-“The violence, intimidation and subterfuge that led Congress to pass Section 5 and this court to uphold it no longer remains,” says the Shelby County challenge.
-And as NPR notes, the formula still relies on election data from 1972.
+“The violence, intimidation and subterfuge that led Congress to pass Section 5 and this court to uphold it no longer remains,” said the Shelby County challenge.
+And as NPR noted, the formula still relies on election data from 1972.
 Tuesday's court decision involved Shleby County, Alabama.
-Shelby County Attorney Frank Ellis explains the opposition in this CBS News report:
+Shelby County Attorney Frank Ellis explained the opposition in this CBS News report: